-26.2 Notifications.
+25.2 Notifications.
 The State's liaison and Contractor's liaison may be changed by written notice to the other party.
 Written notices, requests, or complaints must first be directed to the liaison.
 Notice may be provided by personal service, mail, or facsimile.
 If notice is provided by personal service or facsimile, the notice is effective upon receipt; if notice is provided by mail, the notice is effective within three (3) business days of mailing.
 A signed and dated acknowledgement of the notice is required of both parties.

-26.3 Identification/Substitution of Personnel. - N/A
+25.3 Identification/Substitution of Personnel. -N/A

-27. MEETINGS
+26. MEETINGS

-27.1 Technical or Contractual Problems.
+26.1 Technical or Contractual Problems.
 Contractor shall meet with the State's personnel, or designated representatives, to resolve technical or contractual problems occurring during the contract term or to discuss the progress made by Contractor and the State in the performance of their respective obligations, at no additional cost to the State.
 The State may request the meetings as problems arise and will be coordinated by the State.
 The State shall provide Contractor a minimum of three full working day notice of meeting date, time, and location.
 Face-to-face meetings are desired; however, at Contractor's option and expense, a conference call meeting may be substituted.
 Consistent failure to participate in problem resolution meetings, two consecutive missed or rescheduled meetings, or failure to make a good faith effort to resolve problems, may result in termination of the contract.

-27.2 Progress Meetings.
-27.3 Failure to Notify.
-27.4 State's Failure or Delay.
+26.2 Progress Meetings. -N/A 26.3 Failure to Notify. -N/A 26.4 State's Failure or Delay. -N/A

-28. Transition Assistance
+27. Transition Assistance

 If this contract is not renewed at the end of this term, if the contract is otherwise terminated before project completion, or if particular work on a project is terminated for any reason, Contractor shall provide transition assistance for a reasonable, mutually agreed period of time after the expiration or termination of this contract or particular work under this contract.
 The purpose of this assistance is to allow for the expired or terminated portion of the services to continue without interruption or adverse effect, and to facilitate the orderly transfer of such services to the State or its designees.
 The parties agree that such transition assistance is governed by the terms and conditions of this contract, except for those terms or conditions that do not reasonably apply to such transition assistance at the most current contract rates.
-If the State terminates a project or this contract for cause, then the State may offset the cost of paying Contractor for the additional resources Contractor utilized in providing transition assistance with any damages the State may have sustained as a result of Contractor's breach.
+If the State terminates a project or this contract or utilized in providing transition assistance with any damages the State may have sustained as a result of Contractor's breach.

-29. CHOICE OF LAW AND VENUE
+28. CHOICE OF LAW AND VENUE